ergo-dubito/dotfiles-17/README.markdown

 ### Notes

-Many of these dotfiles are customized for OS X Mavericks.
+Many of these dotfiles are customized for OS X Yosemite.
 You may need to modify them for your specific os.

 My collection of dotfiles is still in its infancy.
 I am inspired, however, by Mathias Bynens' impressive [collection](https://github.com/mathiasbynens/dotfiles) of collaborative dotfiles.